-Veracity: We don’t know.
+Veracity: We don’t know whether the voting-machine companies have identified the risks.
 It’s possible they haven’t, because to the best of our knowledge, none employ any IT security professionals.
 Your network carries a great show, Science Friday, which aired a very good segment on this topic right before the 2016 elections.
 Aviel Rubin, director of the Johns Hopkins University Information Security Institute, described what he learned when he visited all the major voting-machine companies.

 As for the local election officials, few understand the risks.
-Most, for example, will tell you the voting machine cannot be hacked if it isn’t connected to the Internet, forgetting the other computers involved in the process that might be.
-They also believe pre-election tests can detect hacked software.
+Most, for example, will tell you the voting machine cannot be hacked if it isn’t connected to the Internet, overlooking the other computers involved in the process.
+They also believe that pre-election tests can detect hacked software.
 No one should expect local election officials to be IT security professionals.
 They just are not.

 Interviewer: I suppose that’s fair.
 How about the second function of a good cybersecurity program.
 Do the managers of the vote-tabulation system protect it from the risks?

 Veracity: Again, we know almost nothing about the voting-machine companies’ security practices.
 A few incidents indicate they might be lax.
 For example, in 2016, recount observers noticed manufacturers’ seals missing from voting machines in St. Croix County.
-When we investigated those citizens’ reports, we discovered a vendor’s service technician had left machines unsealed through several elections, and local officials had not noticed.
+When we investigated those citizens’ reports, we discovered a vendor’s service technician had left machines unsealed through several elections.
 We checked only St. Croix County’s machines.
 There may have been others that the technician left unsealed.